 Every week, our Rainbow Champions lead a lunchtime club 'Troubles Tuesday's' with Mrs Bones.
 This club gives all infant children the opportunity to talk to a peer about something that is troubling them.
 It is also a safe space for children to enjoy quiet games, indoor positive play and mindfulness colouring.

 Links to support keeping healthy:

 At Scotts, we participate in the TRAVEL PLAN scheme that helps us to achieve our TfL STARS accreditation.
 STARS rewards schools that promote safer and active travel behaviour which consequently helps to increase the number of pupils and staff who walk, scooter and cycle to and from school and therefore helps us to reduce the traffic around our school.
 We also help year 6 children prepare for their journey to secondary school.

-Each year in September, we employ four Junior Travel Ambassadors (JTA) from year 5.
+Each year in September, we employ four Junior Travel Ambassadors (JTAs).
+This year we will have eight KS2 children as JTAs.
 Their job is to make travelling to and from school safer and more active for their friends and school mates.
 They do this by researching, planning, promoting and delivering safer, active independent travel activities via assemblies, competitions and events.
 The JTAs meet with our local road safety officer (Elaine) who awards them with a JTA badge and high visibility vest whilst introducing them to the role.